scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 <a href="#" class="ds_pagination__link" data-search="pagination-prev">Prev</a>
 {% endhighlight %}

-"Load more" links in pagination components get a 'data-search' attribute of `pagination-more`.
+"Load more" links in pagination components get a `data-search` attribute of `pagination-more`.

 {% highlight html %}
 <button class="ds_button" data-search="pagination-more">Load more</button>